EdwinMLara/SAI/README.md

 This service is designed for processing and storing documents for INSOEL.

+**Please review the documentation included in each independent folder before attempting any changes.**

 ## Structure

 `Client` Contains the frontend of the SAI system, including UI components and client-side logic.